 Please go ahead to this link to register for a free Dropbox account with 2GB free.
 Once you install the Dropbox on your PC, then you can create a folder for the Music in Dropbox and copy all your MP3 files to the new folder.

 Related: You can refer to the list of iOS Apps that can Stream Music from Cloud storage in Offline.

 Setup the same Cloud Drive on iPhone/iPod.

 Now you have to set up the cloud drive, here Dropbox on the iPhone.
 Dropbox is a free app that can install from iTunes with this link.
 Once you install the app, please make sure to enter the same login information that you provided on your PC Dropbox account.
 This is to ensure you are using the same Dropbox account on both PC and iPad/iPhone to share the same files and folders on both platforms.

 Set Music Files for Offline Access on iPhone

-We used the app Cloud Beats, let you play music anywhere directly from Google Drive, DropBox, Box, OneDrive, Amazon Cloud Drive, Mediafire, ownCloud and your personal NAS.
-Please refer few more free iOS Apps to Stream Music from Cloud in Offline that can save your phone data plan.
+Depends on the third party apps and features, you can create the song playlist or library that supports complete offline play.
+We used the app Cloud Beats from iTunes, lets you play music anywhere directly from Google Drive, DropBox, Box, OneDrive, Amazon Cloud Drive, Mediafire, ownCloud and your personal NAS.

-Once you have all setup is ready, you can move any number of MP3 from Computer to iPhone and set to play offline.
+Once you set all the things that mentioned here, you can move any number of MP3 from Computer to iPhone and set to play offline.
 This same workaround applies to play MP3 on iPad or any iOS devices.
 The benefit of this workaround is, you don’t need to mess with iTunes.
 You can move around new MP3 Songs to iPhone or iPad, direct from your PC.
-And these songs will be instantly available on iPhone and iPad while you are on Wi-Fi
+And these songs will be instantly available on iPhone and iPad while you are on Wi-Fi.